martincartledge/martins-blog-deprecated-/content/blog/what-are-the-struct-and-interface-types-in-go/index.md

 ---
 title: What are the Struct and Interface Types in Go?
 date: "2020-04-26T22:40:32.169Z"
-description: "Learning Go - Week 5 - Struct and Interface"
+description: "Learning Go - Week 5"
 featured: ./city.jpg
 ---